akshatkavia-ai/ai-query-assistant-4344/ai_app_frontend/README.md

 ---

-**Note**: This frontend requires the AI Query Assistant backend to be running.
+**Note**: This frontend requires the AI Query Assistant backend to be running on port 3001.
 See the backend README for setup instructions.